 The IT sector is not renowned for being sustainable; we’re the first to admit it.
 However, we’re passionate about changing that perception.
 Many say that developments in technology will be the catalyst to help resolve the climate crisis and our mission is to be part of that change.

-Just a glance at the World Economic Forum’s Tech Pioneers of 2020 is testament to how important tackling global warming is for so many technology entrepreneurs.
+Just a glance at the World Economic Forum’s Tech Pioneers of 2020 is a testament to how important tackling global warming is for so many technology entrepreneurs.
 We believe that every business should invest some time and effort into their IT systems, looking at ways to improve efficiency and energy consumption.
 The question is, how?

 Nuts and bolts